 When should I use the TIMERITE® spring spray?

 Only spray if you need to.
-Overuse of spraying can lead to insecticide resistance, which is becoming more widespread in RLEM.
+Overuse of spraying can lead to pesticide resistance, which is becoming more widespread in RLEM.

 First reduce RLEM risk with the following strategies:

-- manage weeds, especially broadleaf weeds in fencelines, which favour RLEM
+- Manage weeds, especially broadleaf weeds in the paddock and along fencelines

-- heavy pasture grazing in spring, stubble burning, or cultivation can help reduce mite numbers in the following autumn.
+- Heavily graze pasture in spring and burn stubble to reduce mite numbers the following autumn.

 Spray according to your TIMERITE® Best spray date if:

-- You can see high numbers of RLEM on plants or significant feeding damage across paddock in spring;
+- You can see high numbers of RLEM on plants or significant feeding damage across your paddock in spring, and

-- You are planning to reseed clover pasture; or
+- You are planning to reseed clover or medic pasture, or

 - You are planning to plant a mite-susceptible crop next year, such as canola.

-Type your postcode into the box below, select your locality from the list, then click ‘Calculate TIMERITE’ to get your TIMERITE™ Best spray date.
+Type your postcode into the box below, select your locality from the list, then click ‘Calculate TIMERITE’ to get your TIMERITE® Best spray date.

 Mites going into diapause